stratisMarkou/random-walks/random-walks/book/lst/001-propositional-calculus.md

 :::

+We now define the notion of tautology, i.e. a proposition that is true under all possible valuations on the primitive propositions.

 :::{prf:definition} Tautology
 :label: def:lst-tautology
 We say $t$ is a tautology, written $\models t,$ if $v(t) = 1$ for any valuation $v: L \to \{0, 1\}.$